Taj Mahal

 The interior of the building is dimly lit through pierced marble lattices and contains a virtuoso display of carved marble.
 Externally the building gains an ethereal quality from its marble facings, which respond with extraordinary subtlety to changing light and weather.

-Return from the Taj Mahal to the Home page
+Return from The Taj Mahal to home page